giantswarm/releases/aws/v9.3.4/README.md

 - Intel Microcode vulnerabilities [CVE-2020-0543](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-0543)
 - [CVE-2020-8558](https://github.com/kubernetes/kubernetes/issues/92315) which allows for neighboring hosts to bypass localhost boundary

+It also updates managed apps to the latest releases.

 Below, you can find more details on components that were changed with this release.

 ### calico [v3.10.4](https://docs.projectcalico.org/archive/v3.10/release-notes/)